Table of Contents

-Shooting on film has lots of limitations including the cost, we'll talk more about those later.
+Shooting on film has lots of limitations including the ease of use and cost, we'll talk more about those later.
 I do shoot film, I enjoy it quite a bit actually.
 But I don't do it as often as I would like, since I don't really have any decent film gear.

 So instead of just daydreaming and wishing I had better gear or more resources, I decided to take action, follow my own advice from my own videos and reload a disposable camera with a black and white film roll.